“Presence” is the seventh studio album by Led Zeppelin, released by Swan Song Records on March 31, 1976.

-Jimmy Page explained: There was no working title for the album.
+“There was no working title for the album.
 The record-jacket designer said `When I think of the group, I always think of power and force.
 There’s a definite presence there.’
 That was it.
 He wanted to call it `Obelisk’.
 To me, it was more important what was behind the obelisk.
 The cover is very tongue-in-cheek, to be quite honest.
 Sort of a joke on [the film] 2001 A Space Odyessy.
-I think it’s quite amusing.
+I think it’s quite amusing.”

-Led Zeppelin had real Objects produced.
-That's what was used to photograph the album's black and white inner sleeves.
-Shortly thereafter, Alva Museum Graphics in New York was contracted to produce 1000 individually numbered 12" tall black “Objects” for Swan Song to use in their promotion of the record.
-This is the only way and the only time “The Object” was ever released by Swan Song/Atlantic Records.
+Led Zeppelin had real Objects produced for the photoshoots.
+Shortly thereafter, Alva Museum Graphics in New York was contracted to produce 1000 individually numbered 12″ tall black “Objects” for Swan Song to use in their promotion of the record.
+This is the only time “The Object” was ever released by Swan Song/Atlantic Records.

 On each side at the base of “The Object” is the following: